 For over three years, I was an editor at The Washington Post’s video game and esports vertical, Launcher.
-But in January, The Post announced it was shuttering the site.
+But in early 2023, The Post announced it was shuttering the site.

 Now, I’ve joined forces with Jacob Wolf, another journalist, to bring our newsletters to Patreon.

 Here’s why I think you should give ReaderGrev a shot:

 At The Washington Post, my writing ranged from longform investigative stories to searching reviews to front page news.
 Here’s a sampling:

 Over a dozen workers at TSM and Blitz told me about the "culture of fear" fostered by CEO Andy Dinh, and a resulting exodus of talent.
 Some workers appear to have been misclassified as contractors, not employees, based on interviews and docs I reviewed.
 “Nobody wanted to be in a one-on-one meeting with Andy because you had no witnesses,” one employee told me.
 This story took about 5 months and probably upwards of 50 calls and interviews to pull together.

 We all use phones on the toilet.
 Just don’t sit more than 10 minutes.
 This was a quick, fun, reported piece that arose out of a personal observation: I’ve been playing a lot of “Marvel Snap” on the toilet.
 It landed me a short spot on TV to discuss the story’s findings.